jack-roseman/CloudCars/api/README.md

 - [x] POST
 - [x] PATCH
 - [x] DELETE

+/partners/closest

 - [x] Use a geo-coder to convert addresses into latitude and longitude
 - [x] Use Distance Matrix API to compute travel time from cars current address to partner
 - [x] Implement partners_get_closest in ./api/controllers/partners to return closest partner
+- [ ] Make it so that the search is limited to the serviceTypes

 /classifications